 Even the most amazing content in the world won’t bring in organic traffic if it’s not properly optimized for the keywords people actually search.
 But, on-page optimization is a massive topic that includes, titles, headings, image alt text, anchor text, search intent, schema for featured snippets, and so much more.

-The most important on-page SEO ranking signals come from your page title, H1 and subheads.
-However, on-page SEO techniques go way beyond your headings and metadata.
+The most important on-page SEO ranking signals come from your page title tag, H1 and subheads.
+However, your strategy should go way beyond headings and meta tags.
 You must also account for search intent, related entities, depth and breadth of coverage and especially internal links.
 And, while the meta description isn’t a direct ranking signal, it can still benefit click-through rates from the SERP.